AhmedNadar/OLD_ahmednadar.github.io/_posts/2015-01-05-fixing-csv-parsing-error-undefined-method-encode-for-nil-nilclass-nomethoderror.md

 contents = CSV.open "students.csv", headers: true, header_converters: :symbol
 {% endhighlight %}

-# Curiosty time
+# Curiosity time

 So, **why my code caused this error?!**

 I narrowed it down and removed `header_converters:` method; and it worked.
-Horaaay...
+Hoary...
 This is good, now I know which area is causing this weird error.
 But...
 I still couldn't answer; why this method is not happy with my code or CSV file?!

-Reading thourgh [CSV source code](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/csv/rdoc/CSV.html#method-c-open), I see we can optionally pass a Hash to the `open` method, right?.
+Reading thorough [CSV source code](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/csv/rdoc/CSV.html#method-c-open), I see we can optionally pass a Hash to the `open` method, right?.
 Here I'm using `:header_converters` which it's default [value is](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/csv/rdoc/CSV.html#DEFAULT_OPTIONS) `nil` and it's [defined](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/csv/rdoc/CSV.html#new-method) as:

   > ...
 All built-in converters try to transcode headers to UTF-8 before converting.
 The conversion will fail if the data cannot be transcoded, leaving the header unchanged.